Friday, August 16, 1968

 George Harrison and Paul McCartney had tried recording George Harrison’s “While My Guitar Gently Weeps” on July 25, 1968, in an acoustic version close to the demo played at Kinfauns, in late May.

 On this day, from 7 pm to 5 am, The Beatles returned to it as a band.
-Fourteen instrumental-only takes were recorded with George Harrison on acoustic guitar, Paul McCartney on bass, John Lennon on organ, and Ringo Starr on drums.
+Fourteen takes were recorded with George Harrison on acoustic guitar and lead vocals, Paul McCartney on bass, John Lennon on organ, and Ringo Starr on drums.
 At some point, George declared:

 I like the way it suddenly changes into a song